moerv9/sentiment/docs/8_Conclusion.md

 - Building a whole python project from start to finish by myself
 - Running scripts in the background on cloud provider Heroku
 - Building and adding to a real-time database with Postgres
-- Building a strategy for trading and testing it in real-time inside a sandbox from a crypto brokerage
+- Building a strategy for trading and testing it in real-time inside a sandbox from a crypto broker
+- Data Analysis with Pandas
 - Visualisation with Matplotlib

 There are a few things, I would do different next time:

-I shouldn't have spent that much time figuring out a beautiful documentation platform ([mkdocs](https://www.mkdocs.org) and [gitbook](https://www.gitbook.com)), that wasn't used in the end, but rather look for a simpler solution, that is easily implemented.
+I shouldn't have spent that much time figuring out a beautiful documentation platform ([mkdocs](https://www.mkdocs.org) and [gitbook](https://www.gitbook.com)), that wasn't used in the end, but rather look for a simpler solution that is easily implemented.

 Some improvements in time-management are also needed.
-I would make a better plan with SMART goals that are not too hard to reach, so you can see a lot of progress very fast.
+I would make a better plan with SMART goals that are not too hard to reach, so I would see a lot of progress very fast.

 I shouldn't have spent that much time on visualisation when most functionality wasn't done yet.